mariusz96/uri-generation/README.md

 Additionally, it uses its internal Microsoft.Extensions.Caching.Memory.MemoryCache instance to cache extracted controller names, action names, and route values' keys within the scope of the application lifetime.

-This means that, for example, on 2017 Surface Book 2 you are able to build 100000 URLs in a second using a template like this: https://localhost:44339/api/invoices/{id}.
+This means that, for example, on 2017 Surface Book 2 you are able to generate 100000 URLs in a second using a template like this: https://localhost:44339/api/invoices/{id}.

 ## Setup:
 - Install UriGeneration via NuGet Package Manager, Package Manager Console or dotnet CLI: